JV Ejercito: Senate

 Ejercito ran and launched a campaign to secure a second consecutive term in the 2019 Philippine Senate election, his candidacy was endorsed by President Rodrigo Duterte.
 His half-brother, former Senator Jinggoy, who was previously jailed and charged with multiple counts of plunder in 2014, also sought a Senate return.
 During the campaign, the siblings had a disagreement in the idea of them running at the same time, Ejercito expressed that Estrada running would "ruin his chances", he also threw shade against Estrada as he referred himself as "The Good One" in political ads.
 Eventually, the half-siblings both lost as Ejercito ended up in 13th place, just a spot outside the winning circle, while Estrada finished at 15th place.
-After conceding defeat, Estrada wished that Senator Nancy Binay would make it over Ejercito, with both senators vying for the last spot in the partial and unofficial count, Ejercito responded by telling Estrada that he placed 13th in his own hometown, “Let him speak...
-It’s painful to accept that even in your own bailiwick you are unwanted,".
+After conceding defeat, Estrada wished that Senator Nancy Binay would make it over Ejercito, with both senators vying for the last spot in the partial and unofficial count, Ejercito responded by telling Estrada that he placed 13th in his own hometown, "Let him speak...
+It's painful to accept that even in your own bailiwick you are unwanted".

 Ejercito sought for a comeback to the Senate in 2022 and won as the 10th placer, earning his second nonconsecutive term.
 His half-brother Jinggoy Estrada was also successful as he placed 12th.
-Ejercito is the current Chairman of the Senate Committee on Local Government and the Senate Committee on Urban Planning, Housing and Resettlement.
+In August 2022, he was elected deputy majority leader, alongside Mark Villar, and chair of the Senate Committee on Local Government and the Senate Committee on Urban Planning, Housing and Resettlement.
+On May 20, 2024, he stepped down as deputy majority leader following changes in the Senate leadership that saw the resignation of Migz Zubiri as Senate President.